AllskyTeam/allsky/README.md

 You will need the following:

- * A Raspberry Pi Zero 2, Pi 2, Pi 3, Pi 4, or Pi 5 running Pi OS.
+ * A Raspberry Pi Zero 2, Pi 2, Pi 3, Pi 4, or Pi 5.
  * A camera:
     * Almost any ZWO camera
     * A Raspberry Pi HQ, Module 3, or Version 1